Doing It (Charli XCX song): Music video

 The music video for "Doing It" was directed by Adam Powell and premiered on 20 January 2015.
 It was filmed in the Californian desert and takes inspiration from Thelma & Louise (1991), Natural Born Killers (1994), Barbie, Florida strip clubs, 1970s fashion and the work of David LaChapelle.

 The video depicts Charli and Ora arriving at a gas station and stealing several items before the gas station cashier could stop them.
-They then leave the gas station with the stolen items and gets chased by the police.
+They then leave the gas station with the stolen items and get chased by the police.
 Eventually, they escape and stop at a payphone.
 Later, they are found at a party where the police find them.
 These scenes are intercut with Charli and Ora singing into microphones with lights surrounding them.

 Live performances

 Charli performed "Doing It" for the first time on Jimmy Kimmel Live! on 3 February 2015.
 On 10 February 2015, she performed the song on BBC Radio 1's Live Lounge, along with a cover of Taylor Swift's "Shake It Off".

 Charli performed the song with Ora on The Graham Norton Show on 13 February 2015.
 The following evening, Charli performed it on The National Lottery.
 She also performed the track on Sunday Brunch on 15 February 2015.
 Charli performed the song with Jack Antonoff on Today on 5 June 2015.